TransmitSecurity/ciam-expressjs-vanilla-samples/hosted-webauthn-for-logged-out-users/README.md

 This sample follows the following guide: **TODO: add link to guide**

-In this sample we are demonstrating Passkey registration and authentication, for users managed externally, using the hosted experience.
+In this sample we are demonstrating Passkey registration, authentication and transaction signing flows, for users managed externally, using the hosted experience.
 For more information see **TODO: add link to guide**

 Set up this example using the instruction in the [main README file](../README.md)